Chimera (genetics): Animals

+Chimerism in humans

-A major mechanisms of human chimerism is mosaicism, wherein there is a mutation of the genetic material in a cell, giving rise to a subset of cells that are different from the rest.
-Another mechanism is the fusion of more than one fertilized zygote in the early stages of prenatal development.
+Some consider mosaicism to be a form of chimerism, while others consider them to be distinct.
+Mosaicism involves a mutation of the genetic material in a cell, giving rise to a subset of cells that are different from the rest.
+Natural chimerism is the fusion of more than one fertilized zygote in the early stages of prenatal development.
+It is much rarer than mosaicism.

 In artificial chimerism, an individual has one cell lineage that was inherited genetically at the time of the formation of the human embryo and the other that was introduced through a procedure, including organ transplantation or blood transfusion.
 Specific types of transplants that could induce this condition include bone marrow transplants and organ transplants, as the recipient's body essentially works to permanently incorporate the new blood stem cells into it.

+Boklage argues that many human 'mosaic' cell lines will be "found to be chimeric if properly tested".

-In contrast, a human where each cell contains genetic material from two organisms of different breeds, varieties, species or genera is called a human–animal hybrid.
+In contrast, a human where each cell contains human genetic material as well as that from another species would be a human–animal hybrid.